NomicFoundation/hardhat/docs/src/content/tutorial/writing-and-compiling-contracts.md

 :::tip

-You might have heard about ERC20, which is a token standard in Ethereum.
-Tokens such as DAI, USDC, MKR and ZRX follow the ERC20 standard which allows them all to be compatible with any software that can deal with ERC20 tokens. **For simplicity's sake the token we're going to build is _not_ an ERC20.**
+You might have heard about ERC-20, which is a token standard in Ethereum.
+Tokens such as DAI and USDC implement the ERC-20 standard which allows them all to be compatible with any software that can deal with ERC-20 tokens. **For the sake of simplicity, the token we're going to build does _not_ implement the ERC-20 standard.**

 :::